-Learn what forensic scientists really do: where they work and what are the different forensic specialties.
+Learn about what forensic scientists do, where they work and the different forensic specialties.

 If you're passionate about science and can stomach the gory details, there are many great forensic science careers that might be just what you're looking for.

 Using science to help identify criminals and analyze evidence against them, forensic scientists are detectives with microscopes.
 From matching shell casings to the gun that fired them, to using hair samples to identify a suspect, forensic scientists help determine the facts of a legal case.
 These careers offer criminal justice jobs that will really keep you busy.

 Forensic scientists are sometimes also referred to as criminalists, and the field is sometimes called criminalistics.
 While they may not be exactly as they appear on TV, forensic science careers do play a crucial role in our legal system.

 Forensic scientists essentially do two things:

 - They analyze physical evidence collected at crime scenes

 - They provide expert forensic testimony before and during trials

 - Investigators collect evidence such as blood, hair samples and other trace evidence, and send it to crime labs to be examined